 The incident occured in the area of Eight Mile and I-75 around 4:30 p.m., minutes before ex-Minneapolis police officer Derek Chauvin was found guilty on all three counts against him, dispatch audio obtained by Deadline Detroit indicates.

 The department does not plan to voluntarily release video of the incident, it told Deadline Detroit early Wednesday — even though it's swiftly released video footage in other instances where officers have shot and killed citizens, and did so just Monday in a separate case.
 Police spokeswoman Nicole Kirkwood did not provide a reason as to why this incident's footage would be withheld, saying that Craig makes the decisions on a case-by-case basis and she is not privy to his thought process.

-Video may be made available via a Freedom of Information Act request, though those can take weeks and cost hundreds of dollars to process.
+Video may be made available via a Freedom of Information Act request, though those can take weeks and cost thousands of dollars to process.

 Scanner audio obtained by Deadline Detroit provides little in the way of clues as to what exactly happened, but does indicate police were called about a 32-year-old man high on an unknown drug on Hanna Street.
 A dispatcher said the man may have "ran out of house naked causing a disturbance with his girlfriend."
 It was also said he "lacerated himself" before the apparent altercation with police.

 This is the second possibly deadly shooting by Detroit police this week.
 The first occurred early Monday after Craig said another man fired at officers for unknown reasons in the area of E. 8 Mile Rd. and Mohican.

 (Warning: Graphic video)— violet ikonomova (@violetikon) April 21, 2021